55Honey/Acore_CarbonCopy/README.md

 ## Requirements:

 Compile your [Azerothcore](https://github.com/azerothcore/azerothcore-wotlk) with [Eluna Lua](https://www.azerothcore.org/catalogue-details.html?id=131435473).

+The script requires this [Pull Request](https://github.com/ElunaLuaEngine/Eluna/pull/347) to be merged to work.
+Or pick [this fork.](https://github.com/55Honey/Eluna)

-The ElunaLua module itself usually doesn't require much setup/config.
+The ElunaLua module itself doesn't require much setup/config.
 Just specify the subfolder where to put your lua_scripts in its .conf file.

-If the directory was not changed, add the .lua script to your `../bin/release/lua_scripts/` directory.
+If the directory was not changed, add the .lua script to your `../lua_scripts/` directory.
 Adjust the top part of the .lua file with the config flags.

 **On first startup of the core, a scheme specified in the config part of the .lua file will be created.**